Google Tag Manager

 Topic for a course

 Classes with topics are viewable when selecting sections in Schedule Builder.
-There is a drop down menu that can be used to search for specific topics associated with that course.
+There is a drop-down menu that can be used to search for specific topics associated with that course.

 Cal Poly Faculty and Staff FAQs

-Faculty and Staff | How to request access to view Schedule Builder
+Faculty & Staff | How to gain security access to view Schedule Builder

 To gain security access to Schedule Builder, you will need to submit a Technical Service Request.
 The Technical Service Request link can be found in the “My Apps” menu of your Cal Poly Portal.